 General business credit.
-You combine the alcohol fuel credit with other credits to figure your general business credit for the year.
-See the Form 6478 instructions for a list of these credits and when you must file Form 3800, General Business Credit.
+You combine the alcohol fuel credit with other credits on Form 3800, General Business Credit, to figure your general business credit for the year.
+See the Form 3800 instructions for a list of these credits and whether you must file Form 3800.